-UPDATE: Since August 2018, we have left Infusionsoft (it’s a long story which I’ll post about soon).
+UPDATE: Since August 2018, we have left Infusionsoft (it’s a long story).
 Since we no longer use Infusionsoft, I had no need to stay with Memberium (since Memberium works only with Infusionsoft and WordPress), but if you do use Infusionsoft, Memberium is still one of the BEST membership plugins that integrates with Infusionsoft (in my mind).

 We’ve migrated to Active Campaign for our marketing automation (we’re an authorised reseller) now and I’m using WPFusion to handle access management (and to link my WordPress site to Active Campaign) to the content plus WooCommerce.
 So, far I’ve been quite happy with this setup.